rmaries/learn-awesome/learning.md

 - [Digital Aristotle: Thoughts on the Future of Education](https://www.youtube.com/watch?v=7vsCAM17O-M)
 - [This will revolutionize education](https://www.youtube.com/watch?v=GEmuEWjHr5c) by Veritasium (a critique to Digital Aristotle idea above)
 - [The Science of Thinking](https://www.youtube.com/watch?v=UBVV8pch1dM) by Veritasium
+- [It's the Educonomy, Stupid!](https://www.c-span.org/video/?c4502496/brandon-busteed-speech) by Brandon Busteed, Director of Education from Gallup

 ## Wiki